semantiva/semantiva-optimize/docs/progress-observers.md

 * **CostCurveObserver**: best-so-far objective value vs iteration; works for single and multi-start.
 * Observers are **read-only** (they never affect the optimization).
 * Headless by default (`Agg` backend); for live windows set a GUI backend (e.g., `TkAgg`).
+* The same payload sent to observers is appended to `optimizer.history` during the run, keeping history and observers in lockstep.
+Inequality constraints follow the convention `g(x) ≤ 0`.

 See also: